prabhath/pdf_rag_lanchain/README.md

-# PDF RAG with DeepSeek
+# PDF RAG with LangChain

-This project implements a Retrieval-Augmented Generation (RAG) system for PDF documents using locally hosted DeepSeek model through Ollama.
+This project implements a Retrieval-Augmented Generation (RAG) system for PDF documents using LangChain.
+It supports both local DeepSeek models via Ollama and OpenAI's ChatGPT as language model backends.
+Chroma is used for efficient vector storage and retrieval, enabling you to query and chat with the content of your PDF files.

 ## Setup